Gejix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12: Create a script that creates a directory called my_dir with permissions 751 in the working directoriy

 13: Change group owner

+14: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.